aljazskrinjar/hangmanGame/README.md

 ## Work in progress

-I have intetion to work more on styling.
+I have intention to work more on styling.

 ## How to run it